The most mysterious place in every US state

 New York: Eternal Flame Falls, Orchard Park

 Fed by the waters of Shale Creek in upstate New York, Eternal Flame Falls is named for the tiny flickering flame that burns at its base, seemingly impervious to the cool temperatures and cascades that surround it.
-It’s believed that the light is kept aglow by natural gases that seep through the rocks, though some question marks remain as to its true source and what keeps it alive.
+It’s believed that the light is kept aglow by natural gasses that seep through the rocks, though some question marks remain as to its true source and what keeps it alive.
 Though it can burn for a day or more once lit, sometimes the flame snuffs out.
 So be sure to pack a lighter if you come here.

 BB DESIGN STOCK/Shutterstock